 Can Dogs Eat Broccoli and How Safe It Is?

 To answer briefly, yes, dogs can eat broccoli!
 But you have to eat everything in very moderate quantities.
-Plus, it is desirable to completely abandon the frying of the vegetable and the addition of garlic.
+Plus, it is desirable to completely abandon the frying of the vegetables and the addition of garlic.

-As for humans, a vitamin set consisting of A, B and C vitamins will be relevant for the pet.
-Well, the presence of zinc, phosphorus and other useful minerals will favorably affect the health of the pet.
+As for humans, a vitamin set consisting of A, B, and C vitamins will be relevant for the pet.
+Well, the presence of zinc, phosphorus, and other useful minerals will favorably affect the health of the pet.
 Another plus is that broccoli has virtually no harmful fats, and its pleasant “crunchy” structure will please your pet.

 It is also worth talking about vitamin K, which is found in this type of cabbage.
 This trace element affects the bones by strengthening them and making the bone tissue more elastic.
 Thus, CB is great for puppies and especially for older dogs.

 Well, to begin with, eating broccoli too much is not a good idea.
-Everything is good and healthy, but only whenWell, to begin with, eating broccoli too much is not a good idea.
+Everything is good and healthy, but only when—to begin with, eating broccoli too much is not a good idea.
 Everything is good and healthy, but only when eaten in moderation.
-In any case – we recommend that you first consult your veterinarian about whether or not you should spoil your dog with this product.
+In any case, we recommend that you first consult your veterinarian about whether or not you should spoil your dog with this product.

 Remember that cruciferous plants contain isothiocyanates.
-This compound includes sulfur, which, for humans, is even useful in such quantities, but in a pet it has the potential to irritate the gastrointestinal tract.
+This compound includes sulfur, which, for humans, is even useful in such quantities, but in a pet, it has the potential to irritate the gastrointestinal tract.
 Therefore, we advise you to feed your pet small portions of broccoli, because otherwise it can suffer, and even fatal outcomes are not excluded.

 You can tell if your dog is overeating and intoxicated by several factors: vomiting, diarrhea, or general lethargy.
 If you notice these symptoms, you should contact your veterinarian right away.